fynv/Three.V8/QGameDev/docs/scene_editor.md

 ## Sky Item

-The sky item describes the background of the scene, which is shown when no there are no 3D objects.
+The sky item describes the background of the scene, which is shown behind all 3D objects.
 There are 4 types of skys you can select from the dropbox.

 ![](sky_types.jpg)